SLED Market Entry Guide

 - Isolating later Cleaner liability separation once revenue grows

-- Isolating now Adds $1,000 to $2,000 per year in costs before you have validated revenue
+- Isolating now Adds $1,000 to $2,000 per year before you have validated revenue

 Stay under your existing business for the first 12 to 18 months, then reassess once you have two or more active contracts.